tanyaclement/IntroDH/week-2.md

 Conditional statements are a fundamental part of all programming languages.
 We use the `if` operator to evaluate conditionals.

-> **Tip:** It is significant in Python to use the tab when you see a tabbed space in the code.
-Below, even though the terminal give you a new line after the colon (:) you should tab once before typing the word "print" or you'll get an error.
-Further, you must hit 'return' twice to run the piece of code after the closing quotation marks (").
+> **Tip:** It is significant in Python to use the tab when you see a tabbed space in the code such as in the example below.
+Below, you will be given a new line after the colon `:`  but you will still need to tab once before typing the `print` command or you'll get an error.
+Further, you must hit 'return' twice after the final line to run the piece of code.

     number=12
     if number==12: